ManimCommunity/manim/docs/source/tutorials/configuration.rst

      Made with <3 by Manim Community developers.

-Each of the subcommands has their own help page which can be
+Each of the subcommands has its own help page which can be

 .. code::